OWASP/owasp-mastg/Document/0x05b-Basic-Security_Testing.md

 File    ...  libsqlcipher_android.so
 ```

-For now this is all information you can get about the native libraries unless you start reverse engineering them, which is done using a different approach than the one used to reverse the app binary as this code cannot be decompiled but only dissassembled.
+For now this is all information you can get about the native libraries unless you start reverse engineering them, which is done using a different approach than the one used to reverse the app binary as this code cannot be decompiled but only disassembled.
 Refer to the section "Statically Analyzing Native Code" in the chapter "Tampering and Reverse Engineering on Android" for more information about how to reverse engineer these libraries.

 ###### Other App Resources

-It is normally worth taking a look at the rest of the resources and files that you may find in the root folder of the APK as some times they contain additional goodies like keystores, encrypted databases, certificates, etc.
+It is normally worth taking a look at the rest of the resources and files that you may find in the root folder of the APK as some times they contain additional goodies like key stores, encrypted databases, certificates, etc.

 ##### Accessing App Data Directories